10 Most Beautiful Waterfalls in the World

 A round up of some of the most beautiful waterfalls in the world: from the impressive Iguazu Falls to the rumbling Mosi-o-Tunya.

+Nature has been known to create an ethereal masterpiece every now and then.
 The earth surface cracks open and millions of gallons of water tumble down in gargantuan motion: waterfalls are the creation of Mother Nature, designed to enhance our surroundings.
-Waterfalls come in many different shapes and sizes but no matter how big or wide they are, you can’t deny the magical power of the tumbling waters.
+The world’s famous waterfalls have a way of capturing our hearts (and our Instagram feeds).
 From the cascading beauty of Niagara Falls to the icy waters of the Gulfoss in Iceland, we bring you some of the biggest and most beautiful waterfalls in the world.

 Table of Contents